FunnelKit

 • A/B testing: FunnelKit Automations lets you A/B test your workflows and emails with different subject lines, designs, coupons, CTA buttons, and more.

-FunnelKit Automations is compatible with 800+ plugins, CRMs, and apps to scale your marketing campaigns to a whole new level.
+FunnelKit Automations is compatible with 800+ plugins, CRMs, and apps, helping you scale your marketing campaigns to a whole new level.

 Pricing plan: